 Here are some important things to know:

-- Temporarily registered with the Financial Conduct Authority (FCA).
+- Registered with the Financial Conduct Authority (FCA) as a cryptoasset business.

 - Uphold is registered with the United States Treasury Department and the Financial Crimes Enforcement Network (FinCEN).